open-telemetry/opentelemetry-specification/specification/metrics/api.md

 performance and semantic reasons, the API let users choose between two kinds of measurement.

-The term _additive_ is used to specify a characteristic of some measurements, meant to indicate that only the sum is considered useful information.
+The term _adding_ is used to specify a characteristic of some measurements, meant to indicate that only the sum is considered useful information.
 These are measurements that you would naturally combine using arithmetic addition, usually real quantities of something (e.g., number of bytes).

-Non-additive measurements are used when the set of values, also known as the population, is presumed to have useful information.
-A non-additive measurement is either one that you would not naturally combine using arithmetic addition (e.g., request latency), or it is a measurement you would naturally add where the intention is to monitor the distribution of values (e.g., queue size).
-The median value is considered useful information for non-additive measurements.
+grouping measurements are used when the set of values, also known as the population, is presumed to have useful information.
+A grouping measurement is either one that you would not naturally combine using arithmetic addition (e.g., request latency), or it is a measurement you would naturally add where the intention is to monitor the distribution of values (e.g., queue size).
+The median value is considered useful information for grouping measurements.

-Non-additive instruments semantically capture more information than additive instruments.
-Non-additive measurements are more expensive than additive measurements, by this definition.
-Users will choose additive instruments except when they expect to get value from the additional cost of information about individual values.
+grouping instruments semantically capture more information than adding instruments.  grouping measurements are more expensive than adding measurements, by this definition.
+Users will choose adding instruments except when they expect to get value from the additional cost of information about individual values.
 None of this is to prevent an SDK from re-interpreting measurements based on configuration.
 Anything can happen with any kind of measurement.